-Stanford has long been a leader in developing solutions to deliver maximum efficiency in existing buildings.
-To model sustainability while supporting the complex needs of its broadly focused research initiatives, Stanford implements comprehensive, innovative energy management solutions that increasingly incorporate digital technologies to automate efficiency.
+Stanford has long been a leader in developing solutions to deliver maximum efficiency in buildings.
+To model sustainability while supporting the complex needs of its wideranging research initiatives, Stanford implements comprehensive, innovative energy management solutions that increasingly incorporate digital technologies to automate efficiency.
+It is this type of holistic approach to energy management that helped earn Stanford a Best Practice Award for Energy Efficiency and Sustainability (specifically, for Smart Direct Digital Controls Upgrades) at the California Higher Education Sustainability Conference in 2020.

-The Facilities Energy Management (FEM) team utilizes multiple dynamic operating systems and efficiency programs to optimize energy consumption in existing buildings, and incorporates best practices into all new buildings.
+The Facilities Energy Management (FEM) team utilizes multiple dynamic operating systems and efficiency programs to optimize energy consumption in existing buildings and incorporates best practices into all new buildings.
 More than 40 buildings on the main campus now rely on a new building automation system equipped with advanced fault detection and diagnostic tools.
-These tools enable smart analytics on multiple fronts, including building commissioning, new-construction post-occupancy studies, chilled and hot water return temperature management, chilled water resilience planning, and even tracking of COVID modes for air handlers.
+These tools enable smart analytics on multiple fronts, including building commissioning, new-construction post-occupancy studies, chilled and hot water return temperature management, chilled water resilience planning, and tracking of ventilation modes for air handlers.

-To complement the progress enabled by SESI, demandside management programs like the Whole Building Energy Retrofit Program (WBERP) and the Energy Retrofit
+Complementing the progress enabled by SESI, demand-side management programs like the Whole Building Energy Retrofit Program and the Energy Retrofit Program have accounted for energy savings equal to nearly 16% of total energy used in 2000 and cumulatively estimated at \$15.7 million, based on current utility rates, since their inception.

-Program (ERP) have accounted for energy savings of nearly 10%, cumulatively estimated at \$15 million based on current utility rates, since their inception.
-This year, facilities teams moved quickly to respond to the shelter-in-place restrictions and were able to shut off heating and cooling in 135 unoccupied buildings for several weeks-and in some cases several months.
-This allowed for significant reductions in energy consumption to support empty spaces, as well as the launch of the COOLER program, through which FEM has begun chilled water load experiments in unoccupied spaces during this time.
-FEM also worked closely with Environmental Health and Safety (EH&S) to develop guidelines for increasing building ventilation levels without excessively impacting energy costs and changing settings in the building automation systems to meet the guidelines.
+In 2020, facilities teams moved quickly to respond to the shelter-in-place restrictions and were able to shut off heating and cooling in 135 unoccupied buildings for several weeks-and in some cases several months.
+This allowed for significant reductions in energy consumption, as well as the launch of the COOLER program, through which researchers have begun chilled water load experiments in partnership with FEM in unoccupied spaces.